Photo tutorial showing how to clean AC evaporator coils with no-rinse spray foam cleaner.

 The blower motor forces air upward (recall my air handler is an “updraft” or “upflow” type) through the furnace and air conditioner evaporator coils.
 The Heat and Cool functions of the thermostat ensure that either the furnace or the air conditioner operate, but never both at the same time.
 The supply air plenum box sits on evaporator coil sheet metal cabinet.
 Two large flexible ducts are connected the plenum box.
 The large trunk flex ducts connect to rigid duct board distribution trunk ducts that lay on the attic joists.
 Several smaller flexible duct branch lines are taken off the rigid trunk duct to supply air to vents throughout the house.

 How to Clean AC Evaporator Coils

 Before you begin, turn off the air conditioner at the thermostat.

 The evaporator coil access panel must be removed to access the coils.
 This is a closeup of the evaporator coil access panel, which is fastened with nine 1/4 inch sheet metal screws and sealed along the bottom with metal foil HVAC tape.

 Remove the access panel screws with a socket wrench and peel away the metal foil tape along the panel edges (if any).

-The access panel is removed exposing the air conditioner evaporator coils.
+The access panel is removed exposing the AC evaporator coils in the following photo.
 The evaporator coils are basically a heat exchanger, cooling the air inside the house and transferring the heat to the outside condenser unit.

 The better evaporator coils have a plastic condensate pan to that won’t rust through.
 If the condensate pan were to develop a leak – or the condensate drain were to get clogged up, the water will do one of two things: